-- You can easily combine it with other methods to achieve better results
+- Easily combine with other methods to achieve better results

-- It can help you successfully abstain from cigarettes, providing long-term results
+- Successfully abstain from cigarettes, providing long-term results

 What is the success rate of hypnosis for quitting smoking?

 Hypnosis can be a highly effective tool in helping people quit smoking.
-According to a randomized trial conducted in San Francisco, hypnosis was proven to be more effective than other smoking treatments, and it yielded 8% higher quit rates.
+According to a randomized trial conducted in San Francisco, hypnosis was proven to be more effective than other smoking treatments, with 8% higher quit rates.

-And while there are more studies to be done so we can determine the exact success rate of hypnosis when it comes to quitting smoking, what we know so far is that it is the most powerful tool for quitting smoking available today.
+Whilst there are more studies to be done to determine the exact success rate of hypnotherapy to help you quit smoking, what we know so far is that it is the most powerful tool for quitting smoking available today.

 The truth is that there is no definite answer as to how long it takes for a person to stop smoking.